 Some supplements are designed to use the glycemic index to maximize carbohydrate absorption like carb products.
-Others like AMINO-GRO® and PRE-GRO™ MAX, CREATINE A5X™ and 100% BIO-ACTIVE WHEY™ are low or zero sugar formulas are designed to have minimal effect on the glycemic index so as to not affect your blood sugar levels before or during your workout.
+Others like AMINO-GRO® and L-CARNITINE LS3, CREATINE A5X™ and 100% BIO-ACTIVE WHEY™ are low or zero sugar formulas are designed to have minimal effect on the glycemic index so as to not affect your blood sugar levels before or during your workout.

 While both the glycemic index and the glycemic load provide information relative to the impact that carbohydrates have on the blood sugar and subsequent insulin response, the glycemic load is a much more practical scale for reasons mentioned above.

 For more scores on individual foods, the complete list of the glycemic index and glycemic load for 750 foods can be found in the article "International tables of glycemic index and glycemic load values: 2002," by Kaye Foster-Powell and colleagues (see website below in reference list) 7 .

 There's one last important caveat, however.
 It is also important to realize that both glycemic index and glycemic load only refer to the food when it's eaten alone.
 When you add some fat or protein to a meal containing carbohydrates, the total impact of either score goes down.
 So it's wise to take glycemic load into account, but don't be a slave to it.
 It is just one of the many factors to consider when planning an effective diet plan.